 \subsection{Ablation Study}

-Additionally, we conduct ablation studies to evaluate the effectiveness of different model components for image-to-image prior on text-to-image task.
+Finally, we conduct a comprehensive series of experiments to thoroughly analyze and evaluate the effectiveness of various generative priors and model components.

-\textbf{Comparison to Different Priors.} We compare our I2I prior with class-to-image prior and uncondition prior, and also compare it with the image-to-image prior from RCG~\cite{RCG2023}, which uses adaLN-Zero block for injecting conditions.
-To ensure fair experiments, all frameworks are trained on ImageNet-1K~\cite{deng2009imagenet} and the same image-text dataset.
-As shown in~\Cref{fig:ablate pretrain task} (a), the results demonstrate that fine-tuning with I2I prior has a faster convergence speed than other two priors on T2I task.
-Moreover, we compare our I2I framework with the existing I2I framework, \ie, RCG~\cite{RCG2023}, that uses adaLN-Zero block.
-The results in~\Cref{fig:ablate pretrain task} (b) indicate that our framework provides better prior knowledge for downstream the T2I generation task.
+\textbf{Ablating different generative priors.} We compare \method-I2I prior with the class-to-image prior and uncondition prior.
+We also conduct a comparison with I2I prior from RCG~\cite{RCG2023}, which uses adaLN-Zero block for injecting conditions.
+To ensure fair experiments, all frameworks are pre-trained on ImageNet-1K~\cite{deng2009imagenet} and fine-tuned on the same image-text dataset.
+As shown in~\Cref{fig:ablate pretrain task} (a) and (b), \method-I2I provides better prior knowledge for downstream the T2I generation task.

-\textbf{Comparison between Different Types of Condition Features for I2I prior.} To explore which types of visual features (global semantic or fine-grained local information) are more suitable for the I2I framework, we set up three comparative experiments, \ie, a single global token ([\texttt{CLS}] token), local patch tokens, and all vision tokens (single global token + local patch tokens).
-As shown in~\Cref{fig:ablate token type} (a) and (b), sufficient fine-grained local information significantly accelerates the convergence speed during the pre-training process.
+\textbf{Ablating different features for I2I generative prior.} To explore which types of visual features (global semantic or fine-grained local information) are more suitable for the I2I framework, we set up three comparative experiments, \ie, a single global token ([\texttt{CLS}] token), local patch tokens, and all vision tokens (single global token + local patch tokens).
+As shown in~\Cref{fig:ablate token type} (a) and (b), sufficient fine-grained local information significantly accelerates the convergence speed during the I2I training process.
 However, it is interesting that fine-grained local features lead to a high dependence of the pre-trained model on the conditions, which is not conducive to the rapid transfer of the pre-trained model to downstream tasks.